 Successful online stores would be a dream of every business.
-But is it hard to create a website with massive traffic, high conversion rate, and top ranking on Alexa?
+But is it hard to create a website with massive traffic, a high conversion rate, and a high rank on Alexa?

-If you intend to build an eCommerce website or upgrade your existing website, you can find out what’s make an online store flourishing and how to apply it to your own business.
+If you intend to build an eCommerce website or upgrade your existing website, you can find out what makes an online store flourishing and how to apply it to your own business.

 Let’s get the ball rolling!

 There are a lot of eCommerce platforms available in the market.
 Each platform has its strengths and weaknesses.